 Accounting firms located in New Mexico include Big Four CPA firm, KPMG, and nationally recognized firms, Clifton Gunderson and Moss Adams, all three of which have offices located in Albuquerque.
-CPAs also work in academia, as professors at universities such as Eastern New Mexico University in Portales.
-The CPA credential is diverse, so these licensees are found working across all sectors, from the corporate headquarters of Yates Petroleum Company in Artesia, to the offices of nonprofits where they manage donated funds for organizations like SKIP (Supporting Kids in Peru), which is located in Trujillo.
+CPAs also work in academia as professors at universities such as Eastern New Mexico University in Portales.
+The CPA credential is diverse, so these licensees are found working across all sectors, from the corporate headquarters of Yates Petroleum Company in Artesia to the offices of nonprofits like SKIP (Supporting Kids in Peru), which is located in Trujillo.

 New Mexico Accountants: Salary and Employment Facts

 In 2018, New Mexico posted the largest job growth rate in 12 years according to the Albuquerque Journal, adding more than 20,000 positions year over year from 2017.
 That expansion is also helping to drive strong growth in the field of accounting as corporations compete for the most skilled internal auditors, financial controllers, and other related positions.

 According to the New Mexico Department of Workforce Solutions, the number of accounting jobs in the state is expected to increase by 6.7% between 2018 and 2028.
 During this ten-year period ending in 2028, New Mexico should see about 680 annual job openings due to a combination of new job growth, retirements, and natural job turnover.

 According to the Bureau of Labor Statistics (BLS), accountants and auditors in New Mexico earned a median salary of $61,290 as of May 2020.

 Salaries for Accountants in New Mexico Working in Different Specialized Roles